aspose-font/Aspose.Font-Documentation/net/developer-guide/font-classes-for-supported-font-formats/_index.md

 Class [*Font*](https://apireference.aspose.com/font/net/aspose.font/font) is an abstract class so the instance of the object of `Aspose.Font.Font` type, cannot be created directly.
 The reference on the just created object is returned by the static methods of this class that are responsible for the font loading that, family of overloaded methods [*Open()*](https://apireference.aspose.com/font/net/aspose.font/font/methods/open/index).

-As for the specific for one or another font format information, for providing such information are responsible objects inherited from base Aspose.Font.
+As for the specific for one or another font format information, for providing such information are responsible objects inherited from base `Aspose.Font.Font`.
 The only data, specific for font format, which base [*Font*](https://apireference.aspose.com/font/net/aspose.font/font)  class includes, is the value from [*FontType*](https://apireference.aspose.com/font/net/aspose.font/fonttype) enumeration.

 The next classes are inherited from [*Aspose.Font*](https://apireference.aspose.com/font/net/aspose.font/font) and used to work with specific font format: [*TtfFont*](https://apireference.aspose.com/font/net/aspose.font.ttf/ttffont), [*Type1Font*](https://apireference.aspose.com/font/net/aspose.font.type1/type1font), [*CffFont*](https://apireference.aspose.com/font/net/aspose.font.cff/cfffont).